kennethbaillie/critcare-test/README.md

 ## Website updates

 These steps occur to update the website.
-They are specified in yml files in the github "actions" tab:
+They are specified in yml file in the github "actions" tab:
 - update files from dropbox
 - makelist - this makes a directory tree into an html menu, and makes a search index for pdfs
 - mkdocs - this runs mkdocs to create the live online branch